lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

-    So far, the input is very similar to what is seen in the other tutorials here, with some basic parameters being defined (*units*, *atom_style* and *masses*), and the data file being imported by the *read_data* command.
+    So far, the input is very similar to what was seen in the previous tutorials.
+Some basic parameters are defined (*units*, *atom_style* and *masses*), and
+    the *.data* file is imported by the *read_data* command.
-    Now let us enter 3 crucial lines:
+    Now let us enter 3 crucial lines in the *input.lammps* file:

 ..  code-block:: lammps
-    :caption: *to be copied in RelaxSilica/input.lammps*

     pair_style reaxff NULL safezone 3.0 mincap 150
     pair_coeff * * reaxCHOFe.ff Si O